ajhami/team_manager/README.md

 ### Usage
 run 'npm start' to run the program.
 The console will ask a series of questions, which information will be generated into the html template.

-##### IN ORDER TO USE THIS APPiLCATION, YOU WILL NEED TO ENTER A SPECIFIC PASSWORD WHEN PROMPTED!
+##### IN ORDER TO USE THIS APPILCATION, YOU WILL NEED TO ENTER A SPECIFIC PASSWORD WHEN PROMPTED!

 The password is 'UCBC2020'.